 Whether singing a sultry ballad or belting out a vocal range that physically defies the small package it’s coming from, in her performances, Deborah Silver blends the Great American Songbook with Jazz and Blues classics, Country and Pop hits and Broadway favorites.
 Deborah’s signature “Silver Spin” is taking a classic and putting on some “silver polish.”
 Delighting audiences nationwide from Jazz at Lincoln Center and Feinstein’s/54 Below in NY to The Colony’s Royal Room in Palm Beach and music festivals.
 She is at home playing packed concert halls as well as intimate cabaret rooms.
 Deborah especially loves to perform concerts which help charitable organizations.
 Some of these include The Society for the Preservation of the Great American Songbook, The Mabel Mercer Foundation, ALS Association, Hope House of Homeless Children and Families, Victory Junction and National Alliance on Mental Illness.
 Deborah has also had the honor of touring with the Bob Hope USO tour as her way of giving back to our nation’s armed forces.
 Inspired by her sister Marjie, who is battling ALS, Deborah Silver also donates 100% of all funds to a cure for ALS from her first CD Pure Silver produced with Paul Hoyle (Shakira), Ron Abel (Shirley Jones, Lucy Arnaz) and Bill Schneider (Bette Midler).

 She’s been a critic’s darling now for many years.
 Will Friedwald (Wall Street Journal, New York Times, Entertainment Weekly) says: “I was pulled in by the personality, the charisma—the life force.
 Deborah is a miraculously three dimensional performer, which is to say that she hardly sings every song the same way, but there’s an engaging upbeat quality in everything she sings.”
-Rex Reed of the New York Observer has also been effusive in his praise: When Deborah Silver takes over a mic, she doesn’t just visit the stage, she owns it!
+Rex Reed of the New York Observer has also been effusive in his praise: When Deborah Silver takes over a mike, she doesn’t just visit the stage, she owns it!
 Trust me.
-With beauty, style, talent, swinging musical savvy and bundle of bazaar.
-Deborah Silver’s got it all in one package.
-She’s thrill, a swinging show-biz whirlwind… and a bargain at any price!”
+With beauty, style, talent, swinging musical savvy and a bundle of bazazz, Deborah Silver’s got it all in one package.
+She’s a thrill, a swinging show-biz whirlwind…and a bargain at any price!”